Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Food & Fun

 Don’t leave without trying Lonavala’s famous chikki or hot maggi by the roadside stalls.
-I always stop by a tiny tea stall near Tiger’s Leap — the combination of chai, fog and view is unbeatable.
+I love to stop by a tiny tea stall near Tiger’s Leap — the combination of chai, fog and view is unbeatable.

 My Tip: